-So, you’re wondering how to pass your real estate license exam and have interest in becoming a REALTOR® (or a real estate sales professional)... maybe you’ve met a neighborhood real estate agent and thought “I can do that… heck, I’d like to become a real estate agent, too!”
-Maybe you’ve looked into what an agent does for the community and already have the sort of background interests required to make real estate services your career.
+So, you’re wondering how to pass your real estate license exam and have interest in becoming a REALTOR® (or a real estate sales professional)... maybe you’ve met a neighborhood agent and thought “I can do that… heck, I’d like to become one too!”
+Maybe you’ve looked into what they do for the community and already have the sort of background interests required to make a career of it.
+Well, let's explore...

-You have to apply, take THEN pass your exam
+You have to apply, take and pass your exam

-In previous articles, we’ve discussed the real estate state license exam and what to expect when going in to your local real estate testing facility for the licensing testing process.
-For this article, we’re going to discuss what to expect as you begin looking into becoming a real estate pro and how to complete the real estate exam application itself.
+In previous articles, we’ve discussed the real estate state license exam and what to expect when going in to your local testing facility for the testing process.
+For this article, we’re going to discuss what to expect as you begin looking into how to complete the exam application itself.

 - Search for your state licensing portal (Florida’s can be seen here as an example).

-- Select the real estate career path you’re interested in (i.e. real estate sales associate).
+- Select the real estate career path you’re interested in (i.e. sales associate).

-- Browse through the real estate course study options and select the one that fits you.
+- Browse through the course study options and select the one that fits you.

-- Review the requirements for becoming a real estate agent (broker, etc.).
+- Review the requirements for becoming an agent (broker, etc.).

 - Choose whether you want to fill out the online agent test application form or do it offline.